maxxiimo/the-front-end-manifesto/Slicing and Dicing Mockups.md

 ### Backgrounds

 Backgrounds are generally single colors like eggshell white, a repeating pattern, or a color with a horizontal gradient.
 Rarely are they a giant image because these take up a lot of bandwidth.
-Set the background-color property either to a specific color or a repeating image.
-If the gradient is involved you can use CSS 3 or an image.
-Whatever images you do use for the background, make them as small as possible that will allow you the same time to create the affect when repeated.
+Set the background-color property either to a specific color, or background to a repeating image.
+If a gradient is involved you can use CSS 3 or an image.
+Whatever images you do use for the background, make it as small as possible without losing the affect you want when repeated.

+Remember, when using Compass use image-url("") instead of url():

+    background: image-url("fixtures/bg-texture.gif")